Add Markdown support to AtoM

 - Remove existing custom markdown code for lists and links, to avoid conflicts with Parsedown.

-#4 Updated by José Raddaoui Marín 6 months ago
+#4 Updated by José Raddaoui Marín about 4 years ago

 Some notes for testing/documenting: